-Usually, both the logo of the retailer and the bank or card network are imprinted on such cards, as the issuance of co-branded cards is sponsored by two parties.
+Usually, both the logo of the retailer and the bank or card network are imprinted on such cards, as the issuance of co-branded prepaid cards is sponsored by two parties.
 The main goal of such a partnership is to attract customers and incentivise them to make purchases at certain businesses.

 Department stores, warehouse clubs, airlines, and gas station chains are most likely to offer co-branded cards.